As China e-commerce basks in Alibaba IPO glow, ageing warehouses lure global investors

 POLITICALLY CONNECTED

-So far this year, GLP has built 280 warehouses in China, creating around two million square metres of floorspace, at a cost of $1.2 billion.
-That represents a cost of $600 a square metre, a figure the firm estimates will rise 6 percent each year to hit around $1,357 in 2029.
+So far this year, GLP has built 280 warehouses in China, creating around two million square meters of floorspace, at a cost of $1.2 billion.
+That represents a cost of $600 a square meter, a figure the firm estimates will rise 6 percent each year to hit around $1,357 in 2029.

 Blackstone, Asia's largest private equity real estate investor, said it is in talks with several China real estate developers as it eyes the warehouse sector.
 Carlyle declined to comment.